U.S. Army Military Occupational Specialty (MOS) System

 This system includes what are literally hundreds of different possible jobs and careers you can pursue in the Army.
-For example, you could be assigned as an infantryman (MOS code 11B), a diver in the Army Corps of Engineers (MOS code 12D), an acquisition, logistics & technology (AL&T) contracting NCO (MOS code 51C), or a watercraft engineer (MOS code 88L).
+For example, you could be assigned as an infantryman (MOS code 11B), a diver in the Army Corps of Engineers (MOS code 12D), an acquisition, logistics & technology (AL&T) contracting NCO (MOS code 51C), an information technology specialist (MOS code 25B), or a watercraft engineer (MOS code 88L).
 All of these MOSs require significant time and training as well as advancement and latitude to transfer to other MOSs and learn more skills and tools of the trade.

 The Army uses Career Management Fields (CMFs) to group together related jobs.
 All related jobs have the same first two numbers.
 The letter after the numbers determines what specific job in that community of jobs you will be specifically trained.